Alaska Science Center

-Each year, biologists with the Alaska Science Center - Biological Science Office mark nearly 3,000 birds of 50 different species with uniquely-coded metal or plastic leg bands or neck collars (Annual Banding Summaries).
-These markers provide valuable data for studies such as: mark-recapture analysis of annual survival, territoriality and behavioral ecology, migration, and the effects of leg bands, neck collars, and radio transmitters on birds.
+Each year, biologists with the Alaska Science Center mark nearly 3,000 birds of 50 different species with uniquely-coded metal or plastic leg bands or neck collars (Annual Banding Summaries).
+These markers provide valuable data for studies such as: mark-recapture analysis of annual survival, territoriality and behavioral ecology and migration.

 Radio transmitters have been used in research studies over the last 10 years to gain additional information about avian biology that cannot be obtained with leg bands or other methods.
-For example, in 1996, biologists at the Alaska Science Center - Biological Science Office used surgically-implanted radio transmitters to locate the Bering Sea wintering area of the spectacled eider; a threatened species that nests in western and northern Alaska.
-Transmitters have also been used to study the lingering effects of the Exxon Valdez oil spill on harlequin ducks in Prince William Sound, response of white-fronted geese to aircraft disturbance, and red-throated loon migration from breeding to wintering areas.
+For example, in 1996, biologists at the Alaska Science Center used surgically-implanted radio transmitters to locate the Bering Sea wintering area of the spectacled eider; a threatened species that nests in western and northern Alaska.
+Transmitters have also been used to study the lingering effects of the Exxon Valdez oil spill on harlequin ducks in Prince William Sound, shorebird migration, and Spectacled Eider migration in the Bering Sea.